 The Help to Buy ISA is a scheme designed to boost the amount you're able to save to put towards a deposit for your first home, with that extra boost being provided by the Government: if you save money in a dedicated Help to Buy ISA, the Government will top it up by 25%.
 Essentially, this means that for every £200 you save, you'll receive a Government bonus of £50, up to a maximum bonus of £3,000.

-Note that the Help to Buy ISA scheme is set to close on 30 November 2019 (you can still claim the bonus on an already opened account until 2030), so while the Government could extend, you won’t want to wait too long if you’re interested in one of these accounts.
+Note that while the Help to Buy ISA scheme is closed on 30 November 2019, you can pay in until November 2029 and still claim the bonus on an already opened account until 2030.

 Disclaimer: This information is intended solely to provide guidance and is not financial advice.
 Moneyfacts will not be liable for any loss arising from your use or reliance on this information.
 If you are in any doubt, Moneyfacts recommends you obtain independent financial advice.